Prastiwar/Go-flow/README.md

 ### policy

-Defines policies that could help developers to handle gracefully faults like retry.
+Defines policies that could help developers to handle gracefully faults like retry or any other resilience functionality.

 #### retry